-People all over the world have been using natural materials to build homes and other structures throughout human history.
+People all over the world have been building ecological tiny homes and other structures with natural materials throughout human history.
 Here, we dig into the differences between conventional and more ecological building materials and discuss three natural building modalities to consider when building a tiny house:

 Sustainability of building materials: conventional vs. natural building